alamzaki/careerfit-prototype/README.md

 # CareerFit Prototype  - Zaki Alam

-This is a lean prototype I built as part of my **Product Experimentation Intern assignment for With/Care Ventures**.
+This is a basic prototype I built as part of my **Product Experimentation Intern assignment for With/Care Ventures**.

 The goal of this experiment is simple:
 👉 *Can a short interactive quiz help students quickly find career paths that fit their strengths and today’s job market?*